mo3tazda3na/travel/README.md

    - API: http://localhost:4000 (Express + Knex)
    - Web: http://localhost:3000 (Next.js frontend)

+   The frontend container sends browser requests to `http://localhost:4000` but calls the API container internally via `API_BASE_URL=http://api:4000`, which is already configured in `docker-compose.yml`.

 3. The API container automatically applies migrations and seed data on boot via the `seed-data.js` script.
 If you need to re-run them, enter the backend container and execute `npm run migrate` followed by `npm run seed`.

 4. Stop the stack when finished: